gvwilson/sensibleadventures/maddy-roo/old.md

 She grabbed another keyboard and flung it at the console, but missed.

+"Here!
+You try!"
+She picked up the last keyboard and thrust it at her sister.

+"But---"

+"Throw it!"
+Maddy shouted.

+Eyes wide,
+Sindy pulled her arm back and let fly.
-Another keyboard, another throw---it arced through the air end over end, bounced off Patient's outstretched third arm with a *clank!*, and landed on the console.
+The keyboard arced through the air end over end, bounced off Patient's outstretched third arm with a *clink!*, and came down corner-first on a button that looked no different from its neighbors.
 Behind them,
 the door they had come through began to open.